kmutahar/Bilingual-Jekyll-Resume-Theme/docs/INCLUDES_GUIDE.md

 - Social icons
 - Fine-grained rendering of resume sections in English and Arabic

+**For beginners:** Includes are like small reusable code snippets.
+Instead of copying the same HTML code in multiple places, you put it in an include file and reference it.
+The theme uses includes to organize code into logical pieces (like the header, social links, analytics, etc.).

 ---

 ## How includes fit into this theme